Neutrino-nucleus interactions and the determination of oscillation parameters: The flux-integrated neutrino-nucleus cross section

-Using Eqs. \eqref{DIS1}-\eqref{DIS3} and the relation $F_2 = 2xF_1$, with $F_1 = m W_1$, one can readily obtain the weak structure functions from the existing parametrisation of the electromagnetic structure functions and the antiquark distribution (see, e.g., \textcite{BR}).
+Using Eqs.~\eqref{DIS1}-\eqref{DIS3} and the Callan-Gross relation, linking $F_1^{\nu N} = m W_1$ to $F_2^{\nu N}$, one can readily obtain all the weak structure functions from the existing parametrisations of the measured electromagnetic structure functions and of the antiquark distribution (see, e.g., Ref~.\cite{GRV98}).
+Alternatively, the quark and antiquark distributions can be also used to obtain the structure function $F_2^{e N}(Q^2,x)$ from Eq.\eqref{DIS1}.

 The above procedure rests on the tenet, underlying the IA scheme, that the elementary neutrino-nucleon interaction is {\em not} affected by the presence of the nuclear medium.
-While this assumption is strongly supported by electron-nucleus scattering data in the quasi elastic channel, showing no medium modifications of the nucleon vector forma factors, analyses of neutrino DIS data are often carried out allowing for a medium modification of the nucleon structure functions \cite{petti,haider}, or of the parton distributions entering their definitions \cite{kumano}.
+While this assumption is strongly supported by electron-nucleus scattering data in the quasi elastic channel, showing no medium modifications of the nucleon vector form factors, analyses of neutrino DIS data are often carried out allowing for a medium modification of the nucleon structure functions \cite{petti,haider}, or of the parton distributions entering their definitions \cite{kumano}.

-The approach of \textcite{petti,haider} makes use of a model of the nuclear spectral function, and includes a variety of medium effects, such as the $\pi$- and $\rho$- meson cloud contributions and nuclear shadowing.
-On the other hand, \textcite{kumano} provide a parametrization of the nuclear parton distributions at order $\alpha_s$, obtained from a fit to the measured nuclear cross sections.
+The approach of Ref.~\cite{petti,haider} makes use of a model of the nuclear spectral function, and includes a variety of medium effects, such as the $\pi$- and $\rho$-meson cloud contributions and nuclear shadowing.
+On the other hand, Ref.~\cite{kumano} provides a parametrization of the {\em nuclear} parton distributions to order $\alpha_s$\textemdash $\alpha_s$ being the coupling constant of strong interactions\textemdash obtained from a fit to the measured nuclear cross sections.